-Each dot in the chart below was a member of the Senate in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bumpers is shown as a purple triangle. (analysis methodology)
+Bumpers is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2232 (105th): A bill to establish the Little Rock Central High School National Historic Site in the State of Arkansas, and for other purposes.

 - S. 2171 (105th): A bill to extend the deadline under the Federal Power Act applicable to the construction of a hydroelectric project in the State of Arkansas.

 - S. 731 (105th): A bill to extend the legislative authority for construction of the National Peace Garden memorial, and for other purposes.

 - S. 268 (104th): A bill to authorize the collection of fees for expenses for triploid grass carp certification inspections, and for other purposes.

 - S. 549 (104th): A bill to extend the deadline under the Federal Power Act applicable to the construction of three hyrdroelectric projects in the State of Arkansas.

 - S. 2060 (103rd): Small Business Administration Reauthorization and Amendments Act of 1994

 - S. 2087 (103rd): An Act to extend the time period for compliance with the Nutrition Labeling and Education Act of 1990 for certain food products packaged prior to August 8, …